anpoliakov/social-network-garage/README.md

-# Social_Network_Garage
+# Social Network "Garage"
+Site layout with interface VK (only Front-end part).
-Social network using HTML, CSS, and JS.
-Later I will connect the Back-End part
+Social network using: HTML, CSS, and JS.
+Later I would like connect the Back-End part

-You can view the site, URL: https://anpoliakov.github.io/Social_Network_Garage/
+You can view ONLINE this site URL: https://anpoliakov.github.io/Social_Network_Garage/